Table of contents

 The different phases of the waterfall model are as follows:

 1. Feasibility study phase: This phase includes understanding the problem and finding out the different approaches to solve the problem.
-The pros and cons of the different approaches are analysed and checked for their technical and financial feasibility.
+The pros and cons of the different approaches are analyzed and checked for their technical and financial feasibility.
 The best approach is chosen and taken to the next phase of the model.

 2. Requirement Analysis and Specification Phase: This phase includes analyzing the complete requirements of the project and documenting it in specification document.
 It consists of two steps - first is to find the exact requirements and the second is to document it properly.

-3. System Design Phase: This phase includes converting the specification document into a high level and detailed architecture design that can be further coded in a programming language.
+3. System Design Phase: This phase includes converting the specification document into a high-level and detailed architecture design that can be further coded in a programming language.

 4. Implementation and unit testing phase: This phase includes coding each module of the architecture diagram using a programming language and then testing each of the modules whether they are working correctly or not.